FredKSchott/snowpack/docs/03-usage.md

 ### snowpack add/rm

-`snowpack add package-name` & `snowpack rm package-name` are two helper commands for managing your "webDependencies".
+`snowpack add package-name` & `snowpack rm package-name` are two helper commands for managing your frontend dependencies via ["webDependencies"](#webdependencies) config.
 These are useful if you choose to manage your frontend dependencies with Snowpack instead of npm or yarn.

 ### snowpack dev